joshbruce/fourth-earth-raw/public/solo-adventures/content.md

 NPC A is attacking Character A. Character A has a physical difficulty 5.

 1. Round 1: NPC A spends 5 points to reduce the difficulty to 0; that’s a hit.
 (The player does not roll for character A.)
-2. Round 2: NPC A spends 3 points to reduce the difficulty to 2; the opposing difficulty is 6; the player reduces and rolls as normal.
+2. Round 2: NPC A spends 3 points to reduce the difficulty to 2, the opposing difficulty is 6, and the player reduces and rolls as normal.
-3. Round 3: NPC A can't reduce the difficulty from 5; the opposing difficulty is 3; the player reduces and rolls as normal.
+3. Round 3: NPC A can't reduce the difficulty from 5, the opposing difficulty is 3, and the player reduces and rolls as normal.

 ### Assist addition